Book Tickets for the Acropolis or “Akropolis”

 The explanation for this is that certain people might already have a multi-site pass or are eligible for discounts.

-The skip-the-line ticket with audio tour is a common choice for those who want some kind of guide but not a guided tour with a human.
+The skip-the-line ticket with the audio tour is a common choice for those who want some kind of guide but not a guided tour with a human.

 For a small fee, you can purchase a skip-the-line pass that includes an audio tour of the Acropolis.
 Everything you need is a smartphone and headphones.